Canon T6s vs Olympus TG-5

 |8.||Canon T2i||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 |12.||Canon XT||Y||- / -||-||-||-||2.0||-||-||-|

 |14.||Olympus TG-6||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the T6s has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Travel and landscape photographers will find it useful that the TG-5 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the T6s and the TG-5 have been discontinued, but can regularly be found used on eBay.
+Both the T6s and the TG-5 have been discontinued, but can regularly be found used on ebay.
 The T6s was replaced by the Canon 77D, while the TG-5 was followed by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6s Manual (free pdf) or the online Olympus TG-5 Manual.
+Further information on the features and operation of the T6s and TG-5 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Olympus TG-5 Manual.

 So what conclusions can be drawn?
 Is the Canon T6s better than the Olympus TG-5 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS Rebel T6s: